 They have a bunch of programs where you can swim with dolphins, sea lions, learn about penguins, and even pet a Manta Ray.

-And they even host their own luau that comes with free tickets to the Park!
+And they even host their own luau that comes with free tickets to the park!

 I like that this tour is short and it’s an easy activity to do with little kids.
 Divers will bring sea life up to the window so your kids can get a closer look.

-Plus, it’s not too long of an activity, so chances are your kids will stay engaged the entire time!
+It’s not too long of an activity, so chances are your kids will stay engaged the entire time!
 And no one gets wet!

 Book your discount Atlantis Submarine Adventure tickets.